New Relic is committed to the security of our customers and their data. We

 - Host header spoofing

-- Security issues resulting from Infrastructure agent configuration
+- Security issues resulting from New Relic agent __configuration

 - Node sandbox escape to the Synthetics minion container

 - License (insert) key available to Restricted User